godotengine/godot-docs/community/asset_store/faq.rst

 If you're altering something AI generated, or using something AI generated inside of something created manually, that still counts and you must disclose it.
 For example, if you AI generate an image, and then tweak it manually afterwards.
-Or If you AI generate an image and put it inside a human created image, for example an AI painting in a drawing of a room.
+Or if you AI generate an image and put it inside a human created image, for example an AI painting in a drawing of a room.